Sure Dividend

 Albemarle is not a recession-proof company.
 Listed below are the company’s earnings-per-share during and after the last recession:

 The specialty chemical business is heavily reliant on demand from customers.
 Lower demand results in lower pricing, which negatively impacts Albemarle’s performance.
-It is likely that the company would face a similar type of slowdown during the next recession as demand for products dissipates.
+It is likely that the company would face a similar type of slowdown during the next recession.

 Investors interested in investing in Albemarle should understand that ownership of the stock comes with risks due to the volatile nature of its industry.